upbeduco/EstrAlg-Python/src/c05_SORT/Exercises.md

 These exercises are designed to help you practice and reinforce your understanding of various sorting algorithms.

 ## Exercise 1: Implement and Test CountSort
-- Implement the CountSort algorithm for sorting integer lists.
-- Write unit tests to verify your implementation with various input cases, including empty lists, lists with duplicates, and negative numbers.
-- Analyze the time and space complexity of your implementation.
+- Analyze the time and space complexity CountSort.

 ## Exercise 2: Analyze RadixSort Behavior
-- Use the provided RadixSort implementation to sort different lists of non-negative integers.
-- Create test cases with varying number lengths and sizes.
+- Perform a step-by-step analysis of the workings of RadixSort.
 - Measure and compare the performance of RadixSort against CountSort on large datasets.
 - Explain scenarios where RadixSort is more efficient than CountSort and vice versa.